dohyun-cse/dohyun-cse.github.io/mfem-tutorial.md

     $$
 * A `GridFunction` stores the primal vector, `[c_1, c_2, ..., c_N]` associated with $u_h$ and $V_h$ (`fes`).
 * If we use nodal basis functions $\phi_i(x_j)=\delta_{ij}$, then $c_i = u_h(x_i)$ for each node $x_i$.
+* It is important to distinguish "point value" and "coefficients" of a discrete functions.

 ---